 More Than a Diabetic: Eritrea Mussa Khan

-Recently, Eritrea joined the team at Diabetics Doing Things as a Content Creator and is a co-host on the podcast.
-Their new 4-part series “More Than a Diabetic,” features 15 members of the diabetes community who are all people of color.
-This series focuses on important topics like medical racism, representation in the diabetes community, and how we can collectively as a community do better to support Black and other people of color with diabetes.
+Recently, Eritrea joined the team at Diabetics Doing Things as a content creator and is a co-host on the podcast.
+Their new four-part series “More Than a Diabetic,” features 15 members of the diabetes community who are all people of color.
+This series focuses on important topics like medical racism, representation in the diabetes community and how we can collectively as a community do better to support Black and other people of color with diabetes.

 BT1: Do you remember what it was like when you were diagnosed?
 Had you had any prior knowledge of Type 1?

 Eritrea: No, I didn’t know anything about diabetes at all.
 I was 8, so I was pretty small.
 I remember that I sent my parents home when I got diagnosed because I was more worried about my siblings than myself and being like, “Hey, my mom has to get up early tomorrow and take my brothers to school.
 She has to go home and get some rest.”
 I took charge of a lot of my own care, but also my parents were foreigners to the country.
 Their understanding was limited because of language barriers so it was easier for me to take charge and be the translator, not just for them, but for myself so that I could understand everything firsthand.
 If I needed to take care of myself, I could do that.
 I was very much a little adult about it.